Alaska CPA Requirements: Rules on Exam and Licensing

 How do I schedule an Alaska CPA Exam?

 If you want to sit the CPA Exam in Alaska, you’ll apply through CPAES instead of the Alaska state board.
-NASBA’s CPA Examination Services (CPAES) is part of CPA Central, an online portal where you can apply to take the exam and learn more about the process.
+NASBA’s CPA Examination Services (CPAES) is part of the CPA Portal, an online portal where you can apply to take the exam and learn more about the process.
 Click here to get started.

 What if the Alaska CPA requirements don’t work for me?